Placing and Customizing Power Receptacle Symbols in Revit

 Learn More

-And that's what's giving us those tiny receptacles.
-And that can be frustrating when you're not sure why it's not showing the symbol.
-It could be this right here.
+That’s what’s giving us those tiny Receptacles, and that can be frustrating if you’re not sure why it’s not showing the symbol.
+This setting is likely the reason.

-It's set to fine.
-I want to change it to by view because the view itself is set to course and the course view detail level will display those as symbols, just how we want them.
-Now let's jump all the way across to the Revit links tab.
+It’s currently set to Fine.
+I want to change it to By View because the View itself is set to Coarse, and the Coarse View Detail Level will display Receptacles as symbols—just how we want them.

-And we were seeing those architectural lights, so we need to turn them off.
-Background architectural is currently set to host view, by host view.
-I click that button and I want to change that basics tab to custom.
+We’ve been seeing those architectural lights, so we need to turn them off.
+Background Architectural is currently set to By Host View.
+I’ll click that button and change the Basics tab to Custom.

-I also noticed earlier that the site might be giving us issues.
-So I'm going to scroll down to site and uncheck that box as well.
-There were just some of these items showing up as well.
+I also noticed earlier that the Site might be causing display issues, so I’ll scroll down to Site and uncheck that box as well.

-So let's go ahead and click okay and okay again.
-Now we don't want to see lights in general.
-The architects lights or our electrical lights either.
+Let’s go ahead and click OK, and OK again.
+Now we won’t see any lights in general—neither the Architect’s nor our own electrical Lighting Fixtures.

-With that, I will click okay again.
-And this plan is starting to look pretty good.
-I now can see the receptacles as a symbol and I think everything's looking pretty solid here.
+With that, I’ll click OK again.
+This plan is now starting to look pretty good.
+I can now see the Receptacles as symbols, and I think everything looks solid here.

-The one thing I might update here on level one, there's this extra corridor label and it's kind of weird coming through with the architectural model.
-So I'm going to delete that.
-If I have any room tags that are way out of bounds, I can move a couple into place.
+The one thing I might update on Level 1 is this extra Corridor label, which is oddly coming through from the architectural model.
+I’ll delete that.
+If any Room Tags are misaligned or out of bounds, I can move a few into place.

-And I think that's pretty good for now.
-Let's jump to the L2 power plan, double click to see it.
-And we'll just verify that all those changes are good.
+And I think that’s pretty good for now.
+Let’s jump to the L2 Power Plan—double-click to open it—and we’ll verify that all the changes have carried over.

-Why did this plan update?
-It's because we're using that same view template.
-If we update the view template anywhere, it updates all of the plans associated to that view template.
-So this one is looking really good too.
+Why did this plan update automatically?
+Because we're using the same View Template.
+If we update the View Template in one place, it updates all the plans associated with that template.
+This one is looking really good too.

-And I think we're ready to add in our receptacles.
+I think we’re ready to begin placing our Receptacles.

 How to Learn Revit MEP